Someone I know is on the verge of becoming radicalised. Where can I find help or information?

 SMN Radicalisation Helpline

-The Partnership of Moroccan Communities in the Netherlands (SMN) has set up a Radicalisation Helpline (in Dutch) for parents who are concerned that their children are becoming radicalised.
+The Partnership of Moroccan Communities in the Netherlands (SMN) has set up a Radicalisation Helpline for parents who are concerned that their children are becoming radicalised.
 Confidential advisors support and advise the parents and family members of such individuals.

 Meld Misdaad Anoniem (M.)